 - The Gray Family Foundation

-- East Multnomah County Soil and Water Conservation District
+- East Multnomah County Soil & Water Conservation District

 - Juan Young Trust